 C – Communicate with your Audience

 Stop – don’t hit “publish” until you can answer this question: who are you talking to?
 Do you know who your target audience is?
 And by this I mean, do you know exactly who your audience is?
 Don’t say “it’s people who are looking for a job.”
 That could not be more vague.
 Dig deep – look at who your clients are and what your areas of expertise are.
 Suddenly, you’ve narrowed it down to executives in the healthcare industry.
 Now we’re talking.
-Now you can tailor content to that audience.
+Now you can tailor content to that audience and deepen your recruitment marketing strategy.

 After all, you’re not just creating content for the sake of it, or at least you shouldn’t be.
 The goal of your content is to connect with clients and candidates.
 As Frankie Vaccaro, Chief Operating Officer at Masis Staffing Solutions puts it, “Using blogging and other avenues, like social media, really helps us talking with people at a mass scale.
 It not only gives us a chance to show job seekers how we’re different, it also allows us to converse with potential candidates anytime, anywhere.”